veertuinc/packer-plugin-veertu-anka/README.md

 * `vcpu_count` (String)

-> This chnage gears us up for Anka 3.0 release when cpu_count will be vcpu_count.
+> This change gears us up for Anka 3.0 release when cpu_count will be vcpu_count.
 For now this is still CPU and not vCPU.

 The number of vCPU cores, defaults to `2`.